omolazabal/moredatastructures.com/docs/index.md

 * Useful links and resources

 # CSUF Supplemental Instruction
 This website is intended to be a supplement to Oscar's assigned CPSC 131 Data Structures [Supplemental Instruction][1] session.

 As a result, the content on this website will be completely wiped and re-developed at the beginning of every California State University, Fullerton (CSUF) semester.
 Topics are released on a rolling basis.
 Release dates are based off what the 131 professors have covered so far.

+Additionally, this means that some of the content on here may be difficult to understand if you do not attend the SI sessions.
+Please utilize the comment sections if you are having trouble and are unable to make the SI sessions.

   [1]: http://www.fullerton.edu/si/